FLARE: Fast Low-rank Attention Routing Engine: Benchmark dataset of additive manufacturing simulations

 layer-by-layer within a finite element framework \citep{thermo-mechanical,liang_modified_2019,autodesk_help_nodate}, and are integrated in commercial software products \citep{autodesk_help_nodate}.
 These calculations take several minutes to hours, making them prohibitively expensive for part design scenarios that can involve hundreds of evaluations.

-In \cite{ferguson2025topology}, a dataset of LPBF simulations were released where multiple finite element calculations were carried out on a dataset of 3D shapes.
-However, that dataset was limited to small, coarse meshes with approximately 3,500 points per mesh.
-This work is an iteration upon the work of \cite{ferguson2025topology} with larger, refined meshes with up to 50,000 grid points.
+\citet{ferguson2025topology} introduced a dataset of LPBF simulations in which multiple finite element calculations were performed on a collection of 3D shapes.
+That dataset, however, was restricted to relatively coarse meshes with approximately 3{,}500 points per mesh.
+The present work extends this line of research by considering larger and more refined meshes, with up to 50{,}000 grid points.